rcl-ssl/docs/installations/apache.md

 It is assumed that you have Apache 2 already installed and hosting your website on your server.
 In addition, you have established your own custom domain name that points to your website.

-## Ensure the SSL module is enabled in apache.
+## Ensure the SSL module is enabled in Apache.

 ### Linux Command
 ```